The best way to collect rent as a landlord

 Although credit cards are more expensive to process (making them less convenient for you to collect rent), some residents are actually willing to incur and pay a convenience fee if they get the benefit of earning reward points and/or the cost is less than the late fee would be.

 Therefore, above all else, and instead of investing in just one payment option, you should look to facilitate a whole range of alternatives – all of which can be maintained through property management software – to ensure a strong cash flow and consistent income.

 Collecting rent – FAQs

 Still have questions regarding online payments?
-See how one of MRI Software’s clients simplified their payments process with an online solution, or check out these helpful FAQs.
+See how one of MRI Software’s partners can help provide a solution, or check out these helpful FAQs.

 If the COVID-19 pandemic has shown us one thing, it’s that the ability to pay rent online is no longer an amenity; it’s a necessity.

 In today’s busy environments, we can’t always visit a bank in person or drop off a cheque when rent is due, so, as a landlord, it’s critical you consider your tenant’s perspective.